Academic Policies

 Credits from City University of Hong Kong do not automatically transfer toward the Columbia major, although they may satisfy Core requirements or be counted as electives.
 Transfer credits toward the major are accepted at the discretion of the individual academic department and are not guaranteed by the block transfer credit process.
 The Director of Undergraduate Studies in each department is authorized to accept up to 12 GS-approved transfer credits toward the major.
 Some departments accept fewer than 12 credits; students must check individual departmental policies concerning transfer credits and are advised to consult with their GS academic advisor for more information.

-Credit towards the CityU BA degree
+Credit towards the CityUHK BA degree

 • Business Economics

-• Computational Finance and Financial Technology (Computational Finance Stream only)
+• Computational Finance and Financial Technology

 • Computer Science